Misleading

 These campaigns are more than just a few TV ads that a client runs.
 Public relations firms run media and social media campaigns, as well as polling and focus groups.
 Some companies engage in Astroturfing, which is the creation of fake community groups that give the appearance of widespread support for or opposition to an issue or policy.

 These campaigns are most prominent in the United States.
-My colleague and I examined tax records from industry groups in the US that are active on climate-change issues to gauge the amount of money the oil and gas sector spends on PR firms for political campaigns.
+My colleague and I examined tax records from industry groups in the US that are active on climate-change issues to gauge the amount of money the oil and gas industries spends on PR firms for political campaigns.
 Oil and gas lobby groups have spent A$1.5billion on advertising and public relations between 2008 and 2018.

 Energy Citizens was presented as a grassroots movement.
 In reality, the campaign was astroturfing.
 The oil and gas industries had hired the PR firm Edelman for the campaign.
 The actors in the ads are hired.
 Our data indicates that between 2011 and 2012 the American Petroleum Institute (the largest oil and gas group) paid Edelman A$180,000,000 in public relations and advertising contracts.